devanshbansal4/Sentiment-Analysis-on-Monkey-Pox-Tweets/README.md

 AdvancedEnsebleHardVoting.ipynb and AdvancedEnsebleSoftVoting.ipynb contain the codes that utilizes multiple of these models to predict the sentiment using hard voting and soft voting respectivelty.

 MonkeyPoxDataset.csv is the dataset file.

+cnn_model.h5 is the trained cnn model.

+bilstm_atention_model.h5 contains the trained model for the bilstm.